-Have you ever start a challenging writing routine or a new fitness regime only for it to fail a few days later?
+Have you ever started a new writing routine or fitness regime only for it to fail a few days later?
 If so, don’t blame yourself – blame your brain!
 When you take on something that’s too ambitious or too complicated, you can trigger your brain’s fear centre – and this leads to overwhelm.
 But you can control your brain using two simple methods, both harnessing the power of neuroscience…

 The amygdala is one of the most primitive areas of your mammal brain.
 It gets activated when something threatening or unusual approaches and it’s why you feel fear and stress.